JustRumble/discordmusicbot/README.md

-# Discord music bot template
+# Discord music bot

 This is a template for any discord music bot, written in Python.

 - discord.py 2.3.2
 - wavelink 3.2.0
 - Python 3.11
+- Lavalink.jar 4.0.3
+- Lavasrc 4.0.1